srinath10101/BarCode/README.md

 # BarCode
-Android app to scan barcodes, update stuff in firebase.
+Android app to scan barcodes, and update details in firebase.